sut-ai/notes/notebooks/5_local_search/index.md

 - [Scheduling problems](https://www.quinyx.com/blog/scheduling-problems) ([Relation to LNS](http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1530574&dswid=9745))

 ## 3. Summary
 As mentioned before, local search methods can be used widely in search problems with very big search spaces.
-In such spaces classic search algoritms cannot work efficiently due to their exponential usage of either memory or time.
-In contrast, local search methods have a very low memory usage of O(1) which is becuase of the unrelevence of the path to the current solution, and also the time complexity of these methods are O(T) which T is the number of iterations.
+In such spaces, classic search algorithms cannot work efficiently due to their exponential usage of either memory or time.
+In contrast, local search methods have a very low memory usage of O(1) which is because of the irrelevance of the path to the current solution, and also the time complexity of these methods is O(T) which T is the number of iterations.

-Many local search algorithms have been introduced above, and many have been proved to be very efficient for optimization problems, Hill climing for instance was a method to solve such problems.
-An important challenge for these optimization algorithms was the possibilty of getting stuck in a local optimum, other methods like Simulated Annealing was proposed to face this chalenge and have been shown to be effective.
+Many local search algorithms have been introduced above, and many have been proved to be very efficient for optimization problems, Hill climbing for instance was a method to solve such problems.
+An important challenge for these optimization algorithms was the possibility of getting stuck in a local optimum, other methods like Simulated Annealing was proposed to face this challenge and have been shown to be effective.

 ## 4. References